Archichauliodes diversus: Life cycle/phenology

 Archichauliodes diversus larvae are aquatic and the adults are terrestrial.
 It spends most of its life in the aquatic juvenile stage (2–5 years).
 The larvae leaves the stream between every molt, a unique feature of this species.
 It has a generation time of more than a year, and the adult are found near streams.

 Archichauliodes diversus has many stages throughout its life, changing greatly not only in size but also in appearance as it progresses from egg, larval, prepupal, pupal and imaginal stages.
 A. diversus is nocturnal, most active at dusk and at night.
 The first stage of the life cycle is the egg which is light yellow and cylindrical in appearance and shape when it is first laid.
 It then turns colour when open to air to dark brown.
 This stage lasts around 30 days.
 Larvae are roughly around 2.2 mm when they hatch, and can grow to around 38.5 mm.
 It has 8 pairs of ‘gills’ that run down the abdomen which acts as the respiration system.
 This is the only documented stage during which it eats.
 This stage occurs all year round.
 In the third stage, the prepupa, it migrates towards the water edge or water banks.
 This phase occurs from early July to late January and lasts for 15 weeks.
 This is due to the water levels being at maximum height as the prepupa needs the soils to be saturated for the next life cycle stage to occur.
 The pupal stage lasts around 20–24 days.
-This time frame also depends on the gender, males taking longer than females.
+This time frame also depends on the sex, males taking longer than females.
 This occurs from late October to February.
 Although the pupa is similar to the adults, it has a bigger build and undeveloped wings.
 The colour changes in a matter of hours to days, starting out pale in colour then changing to dark brown.
 The last stage is the adult ("imago") stage, which only lives for roughly 6–10 days.
 In this stage, they spent most of their time resting in nearby trees.
 Before dying, the female lays several hundred eggs in irregular masses on nearby trees, scrubs, and rocks.